-Foreword 5
+Foreword 4

-Introduction 7
+Introduction 5

+The power of data and information 6

 Where are we now?
-7

-The power of data and information
+6

-Tipping point
+Tipping point 8

-Ways of working g
+Ways of working 8

 Collaborative working 10

 Collaborating with our partners 10

 Investing in our staff 11

-Taking advantage of Cloud based services 11
+Taking advantage of Cloud-based services 11

 Financial challenges 12

 Digital for our service users 12

-Moving forward 12
+Moving forward 13

 Appendix A: How will our staff benefit?
 14

-The fire station watch 15
+The station Watch Manager 15

-The Station Commander 16
+The Station Manager 16

 The Borough Commander 17

-The control room watch 18
+The Control Room Watch 18

-The fire safety inspecting officer 19
+The Fire Safety Inspecting Officer 19

-The community safety officer 20
+The Community Safety Officer 20

-The People Services manager 21
+The People Services Manager 21

-Appendix R: Our top priorities now 22
+Appendix B: Our top priorities now 22